University of Free State (UFS) Doctoral Scholarship South Africa 2023 – 2024

-- Proposed doctoral research outline, including; the aim, research questions, a preliminary literature review, and methods (6 to 10 pages in length)
+- Research proposal, including aim, research questions, a preliminary literature review, methodology (6 to 10 pages)

-- Curriculum Vitae, including; research publications, conference papers and grants received
+- Curriculum Vitae, including any research publications, conference papers presented and grants received

-Note: there is no application form, candidates need only submit the list of documents above to apply.
+Note: there is no application form to be completed for this scholarship application – students need only submit the list of above documents to apply.

-Applications must be submitted via email to Dr Faith Mkwananzi at: firstname.lastname@example.org
+Applications must be submitted via email to Dr Mikateko Mathebula at: MathebulaM@ufs.ac.za

 CLOSING DATE FOR THE UFS DOCTORAL SCHOLARSHIP